CapybaraTo/edu-roadMap/src/data/roadmaps/javascript/javascript.md

 order: 5
 briefTitle: 'JavaScript'
 briefDescription: 'Step by step guide to learn JavaScript in 2024'
-title: 'JavaScript 学习路线图'
+title: 'JavaScript Roadmap'
-description: '2024年学习 JavaScript 的分步指南'
+description: 'Step by step guide to learn JavaScript in 2024'
 isNew: false
 hasTopics: true
 dimensions: